Seed Agent

 Jobs Mature Over Time

 Everything the agent does is tracked as a job.
-As the agent gets better at a kind of work, the job graduates through three levels of mastery.
+Jobs come in three formats, called Stages — each a valid starting point.
+As the agent gets better at a kind of work, you and the agent decide together when the next run deserves a more structured Stage.

 Single-Cycle